infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/kool idea.md

 [link here](https://www.youtube.com/watch?v=EzcEcNq0LWY&ab_channel=Hoot)

 3. Not really a game but a mechanism
-When refinine or upgrading weapons, to make it more meaningful, let the player and the blacksmith have conversations, let the sword and the player develop relationships (like thor and mjohnir)
+When refinine or upgrading weapons, to make it more meaningful, let the player and the blacksmith have conversations, let the sword and the player develop relationships (like thor and mjohnir).
+Dont saturate the process, make it an important step in the journey, so only one upgrade or something. also came from hoot

+4. ANOTHER surfing game idea
+- Remember the attack on ba sing se in the last airbender?
+- The waterbender master just brings water and surfs down like a weapon?
+- Yeah that.
+But we add surfing mechanics to that.
+- Like you have materials to create surf slides, but you can also retract those materials for later use or something.